 We find The Many Adventures of Winnie the Pooh a bit of an odd concept.
 It is obviously aimed squarely at kids but even then it’s a bit odd.
 It had a budget of over $30 million and it’s hard to see that as a successful investment.
 While very young kids will like it, they are not exactly hard to please and as kids get a bit more demanding it falls short.

-It scores quite well as it is really pretty unique and quite fun, its a gentle relaxed ride with few bumps and jerks, just a fun glide around the madness.
+It scores quite well as it is really pretty unique and quite fun, it is a gentle relaxed ride with a few bumps and jerks, just a fun glide around the madness.
 With usually tiny queues it might well be worth taking 15 mins to drop in on Pooh.

 Have Your Say

 Let us know what you think.
 Did you get it more than us or were you too freaked out by the bizarre weirdness of pooh’s “trip”?
 Let us know in the comments below.